 What happens if I own multiple vehicles in my household?

-In addition of purchasing 365 annual or 150-day permit, the account holder will have the opportunity to a second vehicle for a cost of $15.
-Only one vehicle per account can be parked on any of UCF campuses at a time or a $100 parking fine can be assessed to the account holder.
+In addition of purchasing 365 annual or 150-day permit, the account holder will have the opportunity to add a second vehicle for a cost of $15.
+Only one vehicle per account can be parked on any of UCF campus at a time or a $100 parking fine can be assessed to the account holder.
 The virtual parking system allows you to use your license plate number as your parking permit.